Tirtstan/Godot-Unity-Gaming-Services/README.md

-# Godot-Unity-Gaming-Services
+# Godot Unity Gaming Services

 Basic SKD for connecting **[Unity Gaming Services](https://unity.com/solutions/gaming-services)** to **Godot 4.2+** using C#.
 Not sure if I will continue creating and updating this project as I just wanted the ability to use Unity's User Generated Content in any project I make.

 **This SDK is still under development.
 It may never be finished.**

-Hopefully someone can use this as a jump start to implement a final version or guide me through it.
+Maybe someone can use this as a jumping point to create a final version or contribute to this directly.

 # Unity Gaming Services